dscmbcet/hacktoberfest-2021/Language/flutter/news-app/README.md

 ## How to run

-Run "flutter pub get" and "flutter pub run" to run the application
+Run "flutter pub get" and "flutter run" to run the application

 Make sure Flutter is installed properly.
 Use "flutter doctor" to check if there are any errors in the installation.